openfisca/openfisca-doc/source/installation/windows-no-admin.md

 Python is the programming language used in OpenFisca.
 It can be installed without administrator rights through a software named Miniconda.

-- Download miniconda from [https://conda.io/miniconda](https://conda.io/miniconda).
+- Download miniconda from the [official website](https://docs.conda.io/en/latest/miniconda.html).
 Make sure to choose [the country package Python version](./installation-requirements.md#how-to-find-the-python-version-of-a-model) for Windows.
 If you don't know if your system is 32-bit or 64-bit, pick 32-bit.
 - Install it.
 At some point, the installer will ask you for a "Destination Folder".
 You can keep the default or choose another one, but in all cases **copy and paste the path to this folder somewhere**.
 It will be useful later.
 For instance, this path may look like `C:\Users\my-name\AppData\Local\Miniconda2`.
 - Run the program "Git Bash" from the "Start" menu.
 This should open a command line.
 Copy and paste the following lines in the console, be sure to **adapt the first line using the path you noted in the last step** and **set the python version to the correct one** (set to `3.11` here):